-Legislation supporting CVSOs needs to be reintroduced in the 118th Congress.
 The Commitment to Veteran Support and Outreach (CVSO) Act (H.R.
-4602/S. 2405) was introduced in the 117th session by Reps.
-Mike Levin (D-Calif.), Matt Rosendale (R-Mont.), Tim Ryan (D-Ohio) and Cathy McMorris Rodgers (R-Wash.) and Sens.
+984/S. 106) has been re-introduced in the 118th Congress by Reps.
+Mike Levin (D-Calif.), Chris Pappas (D-N.H.), Brad Finstad (R-Minn.) and Cathy McMorris Rodgers (R-Wash.) and Sens.
 Tammy Baldwin (D-Wis.) and Dan Sullivan (R-Alaska).
-On December 1, the U.S. House of Representatives passed the bipartisan CVSO Act with a vote of 401-18.
-The legislation would offer federal funding for CVSOs for the first time, authorizing award grants to expand and support CVSOs or similar local entities.
+The legislation would offer federal funding for CVSOs for the first time, authorizing annual award grants over five years to expand and support CVSOs or similar local entities.
 The VA would award competitive grants to CVSOs, through the states, to create, expand or support CVSOs or similar local entities, prioritizing areas with high rates of veteran suicide, Veteran Crisis Line referrals or CVSO shortages.

-Under the bill, states would submit an application containing a detailed plan for the use of these funds, demonstrating that the dollars will not supplant current state or local funding.
+Under the bill, states would submit an application containing a detailed plan for the use of these funds, demonstrating that the dollars will supplement and not supplant current state or local funding.
 The legislation would also direct the VA Secretary to develop guidance for outcome measures to determine the effectiveness of the programs.
-The new personnel resources outlined under the CVSO Act would enable counties to better meet the needs of local veterans.
+Funding may also be used to hire new or additional CVSO and provide technical and accreditation training for existing staff to serve veterans more effectively.
 States without CVSOs would also benefit under this legislation, as it would allow the VA Secretary to partner with state, local or tribal entities to improve service delivery.